WithGJR/markdown_to_simple_html/README.md

-# Markdown To Simple Html
+# Markdown To Simple HTML

 This is just a simple Ruby Gem for parsing any Markdown File to a Simple HTML FILE.